-HMS’s full-time and part-time social workers specialize in counseling children with special needs and their families.
+HMS’s social workers specialize in counseling children with special needs and their families.
 They provide support to students, families and staff.
 An advocate for students, they connect families with community resources and benefits and helps them to navigate the social-service system.
 They ease the transition when a student enrolls at HMS and when the student leaves at graduation or for another placement.
 HMS social workers realize our students are members of families and are served best when the needs of their whole family are met.
 To that end, we have started providing Sibshops for siblings of our students, to acknowledge and support the important role siblings play in our students’ lives.
 HMS social workers ensure parents and families stay up-to-date on changes in local, state, and federal policies that may affect their HMS student and family.

 The social workers also facilitate the interdisciplinary team process, keeping communication lines open among all parties.
 When a child is ill or hospitalized, they communicate regularly with their family, maintaining the connection between school and home.